When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Top Tip

-3. Remove the Toilet Bowl
+3. Remove the Bowl

-4. Cleanup the Flange
+4. Clean the Flange

-5. Plug the Drain Pipe
+5. Plug the Drain

 FAQs

-Will a Plumber Dispose of a Toilet For You?
+Will a Plumber Dispose of a Toilet for You?

 Does Home Depot Take Old Toilets?